 Implicit Local Relevance for All Terms in Query – Whether one or more terms in a query have been determined in the past to be relevant to a specific locale.

 Language – Some queries might have significance in some languages, but not others.
 For example, the word “tax” has meaning in English speaking countries, but not in Spanish speaking countries, so it wouldn’t carry an “implicit preference for local results” in a country where people predominantly speak Spanish

 Country – The word “freedom” has a fairly generic meaning in most English speaking countries and doesn’t have an implied preference for local results.
 In Australian though, it’s the name of a prominent home furnishings business, and would have local significance there.

 Aggregated User Behavior – If a statistically significant number of searchers who use a particular query tend to select search results associated with their location, then it’s likely to have an implicit preference for local results.

-Again, if a statistically significant number of people tend to combine a term from a query with an explicit specification of a location, then it also could be seen as having an implicit preference for a local search.
+Again, if a statistically significant number of people tend to combine a term from a query with an explicit specification of a location, then it also could be seen as being an Implicitly Local query.

 Also, if a statistically significant number of people who search for the term or phrase tend to add an explicit location to it in a followup query (during the same query session), then once again it could be seen as a term having an implicit preference for local results.